Skip to content

 Some of the ways to ensure that you keep skin irritation at bay are:

 • Make sure you have the right summer pajamas to keep babies cool and comfortable.
-Organic cotton might help as it is breathable.
+Organic cotton is ideal because it is breathable.

 • Keep your little one hydrated